GoldandBlack - GoldandBlack.com video: Purdue coach Matt Painter, players on Penn State

 GoldandBlack.com video: Purdue coach Matt Painter, players on Penn State

-After four straight road games, Purdue meets Penn State Sunday in Mackey Arena.
+Purdue's won three straight now following Sunday's 80-72 win over Penn State.

-Thursday, Coach Matt Painter and players Mason Gillis and Brandon Newman met with the media to discuss the Lions, their impact as redshirt freshmen and more.
+Afterward, Coach Matt Painter and players Brandon Newman, Sasha Stefanovic and Mason Gillis met with the media to discuss the win.

 See what they had to say here in these GoldandBlack.com videos of Purdue's Zoom sessions.